Laurel wreath

 and skill-based athletics, is conventionally depicted wearing a laurel wreath on his head in all three roles.
 Wreaths were awarded to victors in athletic competitions, including the ancient Olympics; for victors in athletics they were made of wild olive tree known as "kotinos" (κότινος), (sc. at Olympia) – and the same for winners of musical and poetic competitions.
 In Rome they were symbols of martial victory, crowning a successful commander during his triumph.
 Whereas ancient laurel wreaths are most often depicted as a horseshoe shape, modern versions are usually complete rings.

 In common modern idiomatic usage, a laurel wreath or "crown" refers to a victory.
-The expression "resting on one's laurels" refers to someone relying entirely on long-past successes for continued fame or recognition, where to "look to one's laurels" means to be careful of losing rank to competition.
+The expression "resting on one's laurels" refers to someone relying entirely on long-past successes for continued fame or recognition, whereas to "look to one's laurels" means to be careful of losing rank to competition.

 Background

 Apollo, the patron of sport, is associated with the wearing of a laurel wreath.
 This association arose from the ancient Greek mythology story of Apollo and Daphne.
 Apollo mocked the god of love, Eros (Cupid), for his use of bow and arrow, since Apollo is also patron of archery.
 The insulted Eros then prepared two arrows—one of gold and one of lead.
 He shot Apollo with the gold arrow, instilling in the god a passionate love for the river nymph Daphne.
 He shot Daphne with the lead arrow, instilling in her a hatred of Apollo.
 Apollo pursued Daphne until she begged to be free of him and was turned into a laurel tree.

 Apollo vowed to honor Daphne forever and used his powers of eternal youth and immortality to render the laurel tree evergreen.
 Apollo then crafted himself a wreath out of the laurel branches and turned Daphne into a cultural symbol for him and other poets and musicians.